dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-the intConvert and preferNull props save you from having to do something like
+the intConvert and preferNull props save you from having to manually transform your model upon submit:

 ```es6
 onSubmit(e) {